diarrabell/edmonton/README.md

 ## Ontology
 All students who've taken csc170 and are taking 174.
-Jayda and Diarra are undergrad and computer science majors, Margaret isn't.
+Jayda and Diarra are undergrad and computer science majors, Margaret is a graduate.
 Under each student is an about me that talks about their past and interests and a college section that talks about their time here.
 ## Taxonomy
 The scope of the site are the three web dev students.
 Under their name (h1) for the about page is an "About me" title (h3) and a "college" title (h3).
 We use sections to hold each students info, and div as we get more specific and assign classes to information.
 ##Choreography